There are so many lubes to pick from and so many things that can go wrong with your toys and sensitive bits.

 For one, you can use them with condoms and pretty much any toy there is.
 They also usually have a thicker consistency than most lubes, which helps a lot with friction.
 Another big plus is that you can also be as sloppy as you want when applying because water-based lubes do not stain fabrics.

-One thing to keep in mind is that you should always stay clear of the cheap brands, especially for vaginal sex, since some ingredients can cause irritations.
+One thing to keep in mind is that you should always stay clear of the cheap brands, especially for vaginal sex, since some low-quality ingredients can cause irritations.

 The most common ingredients to avoid are parabens and glycerin.
 So, if you spot these in the ingredient list and you consider yourself prone to reactions, avoid buying at all costs.